German Flown Foreign Aerial Photography (GX) in Record Group 373: Records of the Defense Intelligence Agency

 After identifying your area of interest on the map, you can search through the overlays by scrolling through the thumbnails on the right of the screen or clicking on the "Next" and "Previous" buttons below the image.

 German flown aerial prints will include either a GX, TUGX or DTGX number.
 These numbers handwritten in the top left line labeled "Orgn.
 And Sortie."
 The numbers are used to locate the specific box of photographic prints.
-Along with the GX number there is often a scale identifier, such as SD, SK or SG.
+Along with the GX number there is often a camera position identifier, such as SD, SK or SG.
 These are also needed with the GX number to locate the photographs if it is provided on the overlay.

 The numbered boxes on the overlay represent the individual exposure numbers within that GX box.
 The lines connecting the squares also represent photographs included in the box and can be used to estimate the number for a print within the range of exposures.